South America, the unique wine tour to Argentina & Chile!

 Today we board an early morning flight to Mendoza, some 1000 kilometres (620 miles) west of Buenos Aires.

-Late afternoon we will check in at our hotel in Mendoza, a beautiful five-star hotel in central Mendoza.
+Late afternoon we will check in at our elegant hotel in Mendoza.
 The hotel has a SPA, an outdoor swimming-pool and a fitness centre.

 Free evening to explore Mendoza.
 Perhaps an evening stroll on the Plaza Independencia where they have a late night arts and crafts market?

-Day 5, Wednesday — Wine in Mendoza, Maipú (Argentina)
+Day 4, Thursday — Wine in Mendoza, Lujan de Cuyo and Maipú (Argentina)

+During the day we will also visit a small family-owned winery that is currently run by the fourth generation.
 We will first go for a walk in the vineyard.
 One of the things you must do on a wine tour is to inspect the vines and taste the grapes.
-This will be one more opportunity.
+This will be a good opportunity.

 Late afternoon we will be back at the hotel in Mendoza.
 Free evening.
 If you just want a cheese platter or similar there are some charming wine bars.